 - Screening interview, which is done over the phone.
 They do sometimes one, and sometimes even two sessions on a call (two are typical if you apply for a technical job).

 - Behavioral interview (in the company, in one of their centers, or sometimes with one of the recruitment agencies that work for Amazon).
+During the pandemic, Chime interviews has replaced the majority of face to face interviews.

 - Second face to face interview (consisting mostly in technical questions, or practical tests, and typical when you apply for a technical position).